nikhilgahlawat/immigration-h1b/readme.md

 Scripts are in Jupyter notebooks to make it easier for anyone to adapt them to their own use cases and troubleshoot.

 ## Analysis
-Analysis scripts are found in the `/src/analysis/` directory.
+Analysis for a story about the [H-1B visa and the tech industy](https://www.nikhilgahlawat.com/projects/h1b-tech/) can be found in the `/src/analysis/` directory.